Exposure Therapy for Anxiety: A Practical Guide

 Anxiety disorders are often treated with antidepressants.
 And while antidepressants are somewhat less effective than exposure therapy in addressing anxiety disorders, many people are able to overcome their phobias with the help of these medicines.
 For those unable or unwilling to undertake exposure therapy, medicine can be a viable option for addressing anxiety disorders.

-There are a several reasons why we encourage patients to pursue exposure therapy rather than relying on medicine.
-For one thing, research has shown exposure therapy to be effective in a greater percentage of patients than antidepressants when it comes to treating anxiety disorders.
-What’s more, all medicines have side effects, which leads me to recommend against ongoing use of antidepressants when other options are available.
-And, like the avoidance strategy discussed above, pharmaceutical treatment doesn’t provide the opportunity for a patient to develop the confidence that comes from facing and overcoming the source of their anxiety.
+There are several reasons why we encourage patients to pursue exposure therapy rather than relying on medicine.
+Research has shown exposure therapy to be effective in a greater percentage of patients than antidepressants when it comes to treating anxiety disorders.
+Medicines also have side effects, and unlike exposure therapy, medication does not help patients build confidence in their ability to face fears.
+To learn about how medicine and therapy can work together, see Pharmacotherapy of Severe Anxiety Disorders and OCD.

 What about talk therapy as a treatment for anxiety disorders?